Experienced New Canaan Divorce Lawyer

-Do I Need to Prove "Fault" to Get Divorced?
+Do I Need to Prove "Fault" to Get Divorced in Connecticut?

 In fact, the "cause of the breakdown" of the marriage is one of the statutory criteria that courts must consider when assigning property and/or ordering alimony.
 If fault is an issue in your divorce, we encourage you to consult with one of our New Canaan divorce lawyers as soon as possible.

 Residency Requirements for a Connecticut Divorce

 Just like all states, Connecticut has its own set of laws (commonly referred to as “residency requirements”) that dictate whether Connecticut has jurisdiction over a divorce.
 Connecticut's divorce residency requirements authorize courts here to grant a divorce if any one of the following criteria is met.

 - One of the parties to the marriage has been a resident of Connecticut for at least twelve months immediately prior to the date of the filing of the Complaint;

 - One of the parties to the marriage has been a resident of Connecticut for at least twelve months immediately prior to the date of the divorce decree.